-Music is truly a great tool that will help boost you and your employees’ brain power and productivity.
+Music is truly a great tool that will help boost your and your employees’ brainpower and productivity.

-Many small and medium sized business owners truly believe that playing music at work contributes a huge part in increasing their employees’ productivity and work morale.
+Many small and medium-sized business owners truly believe that playing music at work contributes a huge part to increase their employees’ productivity and work morale.

 So what are you waiting for?
 Go and get that music playing in your office!

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!